What institutions require

 - DALP solution explains how DALP addresses these requirements as a unified lifecycle platform.

-- DALP overview describes the platform surfaces and deployment model.
+- DALP platform model describes the platform surfaces and deployment topology.

-- Architecture overview explains the control-plane architecture and integration split.
+- System architecture explains the control-plane design and the integration split.

-- Glossary defines the terms used across the executive overview.
+- Glossary defines the terms used across these pages.

 Learn what asset tokenization means in DALP, how regulated EVM asset workflows connect lifecycle controls, compliance, custody-routed signing, settlement, and audit evidence.